-A gradual hybridization process: how fiscal flexibility has become a new logic of European economic governance since 2015?
+Thursday, 12 May, 2022 A gradual hybridization process: how fiscal flexibility has become a new logic of European economic governance since 2015?
+Tom Massart Université libre de Bruxelles, Belgium.

-Tom Massart

-Université libre de Bruxelles, Belgium.

 Since the financial crisis, European economic governance has undergone a gradual process of hybridization.
 It involves a reinterpretation of traditional fiscal rules as well as the creation of new instruments of redistribution (Caporaso et al., 2015).
 Historical institutionalists would describe this gradual process as layering (Mahoney & Thelen, 2010).
 This redefinition of fiscal rules can also be considered as political work from a political Commission (see Mérand, 2021) and as a strategy to deal with a very politicized matter (Van der Veer & Haverland, 2018).
 The objective of this paper is to study fiscal flexibility since 2015 within the European Semester and Next Generation EU.
 Our research questions are the following: how has fiscal flexibility been framed and implemented within the European Semester since 2015?
 How does fiscal flexibility through Next Generation EU translate into conditionality?
 We use a frame analysis on European semester documents for the 2015-2021 period.
 We also look at new rules and conditionalities under Next Generation EU as well as at Recovery and resilience plans.
 We select as cases three different but highly indebted eurozone countries: Belgium, France and Italy.
 Our paper is divided into three parts.
 First, we elaborate on the hybridization of European economic governance and on the layering process.
 Second, we discuss SGP rules, the flexibility introduced by the Juncker Commission as well as conditionalities introduced by Next Generation EU.
 Finally, we analyze the way in which flexibility has been framed since 2015.
-The responses of the EU against the adverse impact of Globalisation Marco Pietro D'Attoma United Nations University, Belgium.
+The Place of Inequality in the fight for Rule of Law Louise Fromont Université libre de Bruxelles, Belgium.